Ergodic theory for Riemann surface laminations: a survey: Lyapunov theory for hyperbolic Riemann surface laminations

 A cocycle $\mathcal A$ on a smooth Riemann surface lamination $(X,\Lc)$ is called a {\it smooth} if, for each laminated chart $\Phi,$ the local expression $A$ is smooth with respect to $(y,z)$ and its partial derivatives of any total order with respect to $(y,z)$ are jointly continuous in $(y,z,t).$

-It is worthy noting that the cocycles of rank $1$ have been investigated by several authors (see, for example, Candel \cite{Candel2}, Deroin \cite{Deroin}, etc).
-The holonomy cocycle (or equivalently the normal derivative cocycle) of the regular part of a $n$-dimensional (possibly singular) holomorphic foliation by hyperbolic Riemann surfaces provides a typical example of $\C$-valued cocycles of rank $n-1.$ Another source of cocycles are those associated with foliations which are obtained from suspensions.
-These cocycles capture the topological aspect of the considered foliations.
+The cocycles of rank $1$ have been investigated by several authors (see, for example, Candel \cite{Candel2}, Deroin \cite{Deroin}, etc.).
+The holonomy cocycle (or equivalently the normal derivative cocycle) of the regular part of a singular holomorphic foliation by hyperbolic Riemann surfaces $(X,\Lc,E)$ with $\dim_\C X=n$ is a typical example of $\C$-valued cocycles of rank $n-1.$ These cocycles capture the topological aspect of the considered foliations.
 Moreover, we can produce new cocycles from the old ones by performing some basic operations such as the wedge product and the tensor product (see \cite[Section 3.1]{NguyenVietAnh17a}).